solo-flare-issi/mfc_website/docs/instances.md

 2025-10-03 instances had pointing errors: the target active region was observed, but elsewhere by IRIS and Hinode.

-**Headline event.** 2025-10-06 captured a C5.1 coronal event towards the limb in HRIEUV, with IRIS, SOT, XRT and EIS coverage.
+Interesting event: 2025-10-06 captured a C5.1 coronal event towards the limb in HRIEUV, with IRIS, SOT, XRT and EIS coverage.

 ## Winter 2026 (LTP22)